FluxML/Flux.jl/docs/src/models/nnlib.md

 # Neural Network primitives from NNlib.jl

 Flux re-exports all of the functions exported by the [NNlib](https://github.com/FluxML/NNlib.jl) package.
-This includes activation functions, described on the next page.
+This includes activation functions, described on [their own page](@ref man-activations).
 Many of the functions on this page exist primarily as the internal implementation of Flux layer, but can also be used independently.

 ## Softmax